frankencode/CoreComponents/README.md

 -----

 CoreComponents provides a small set of libraries and tools for Unix system programming.
-The entire toolkit is fully self-contained without any external dependencies other than a gcc compatible compiler and the standard C++ runtime (C++11).
+The entire toolkit is fully self-contained without external dependencies other than a gcc compatible compiler and the standard C++ runtime (C++11).
 Development happens mostly on Linux and OpenBSD, but design goal is to support any modern operating system which implements the core POSIX API.